-The Adobos enterprise is a family affair, owned by Hermes “Tito” Vargas and staffed mostly by relatives: father, niece, son and others.
-The warmth you experience walking into the restaurant—festooned with palm fronds and vibrant island colors—is the same warmth you’ll experience from the staff.
-One thing is certain—the instant you enter the restaurant you’ll forget that you are dining in a Sandy strip mall.
-Chef Vargas is a native Puerto Rican and so the food, not surprisingly, has a Puerto Rican slant.
-Tostones (from the Spanish tostar, “to toast”) is a common Latin American side dish made from green plantains that are either mashed or sliced and, usually, pan-fried in oil.
-These tostones are mashed, formed into cups and filled with tender shredded beef.
-That same beef is the basis for the delicious ropa vieja ($9.95), which translates from the Spanish as “old clothes.”
-At Adobos, ropa vieja is a big plate of beef, shredded and stewed in its own juices along with green peppers and onions, and served with white rice and a choice of black or red beans and either tostones or amarillos, crispy plantain chips sometimes also called maduros.
-Ropa vieja is the epitome of Caribbean comfort food.
-For a little Puerto Rican in the most unlikely of spots, head out to Adobos.
+One thing is certain—the instant you enter the restaurant, you’ll forget that you’re dining in a Sandy strip mall.
+Chef Vargas is a native Puerto Rican, so the food, not surprisingly, has a Puerto Rican slant.
+Tostones is a common Latin American side dish made from green plantains.
+These are mashed, formed into cups and filled with tender shredded beef.
+That same beef is the basis for the delicious ropa vieja: a big plate of beef, shredded and stewed in its own juices along with green peppers and onions, and served with white rice and a choice of black or red beans and either tostones or amarillos, crispy plantain chips sometimes also called maduros.